 Kendriya Vidyalaya Admission Important Dates 2023-24

-Kendriya Vidyalaya School Class 1 Online Admission not only for the children of Central, State Govt employees, Armed Forces Personnel, and also 25% of available seats for General Public under RTI Act.
+Kendriya Vidyalaya School Class 1 Online Admission is not only for the children of Central, State Govt employees, Armed Forces Personnel, and also 25% of available seats for the General Public under the RTI Act 2009.
+Businessmen or Private company employees are also eligible to apply for class 1 in KV schools for their children.
+The child’s age and residence distance criteria are the important aspects to apply in KVS admission portal.

 |Organization||Kendriya Vidyalaya Sangathan|